dhruvmanila/taxi_availability_eda/README.md

 - The number of taxis available is more in the following areas:
   - Downtown
   - Airport
-  - Tourist spots such as Museum, Garden, etc.
+  - Tourist spots such as Museum, Zoo, Nature park, etc.
 - There are various hotspots all around the city where the availability is more suggesting a common spot for taxis.

 ## Number of available taxis per hour by the region